 She felt terrible about being the conduit for this kind of frustration.
 It wasn’t fair to others and she was the one who would have to deal with those others.
 So what triggered her in these situations?
 I heard over-responsibility.
 So I tried that out on Cara.
 I asked her, “Who are you responsible for?”
 Well, me and 30 thousand other employees.”
 She laughed.
 I replied, “You are responsible for you.
 You may be responsible to many others but that is not the same thing.
 Your bosses are professionals and your direct reports are professionals.
 You’re not responsible for the decisions your bosses make and you’re responsible for the way your direct reports interpret and react to those decisions.
 They can and will deal with whatever comes their way just as you do.”

 Identifying this trigger was a good start for Cara.
 It helped her raise her awareness about why she became impatient in this type of situation.
 We continued to work on a number of other triggers.
-As with most of us Cara got triggered when people violated one of her closely held assumptions or what we have been referring to as her Personal Commandments.
+As with most of us Cara got triggered when people violated one of her closely held assumptions or what I call her Personal Commandments.
 These can cause us irritation and impatience in a heartbeat.
 When one of our PC’s is violated we generally go right to the nuclear option because we are in the limbic (emotional) part of our brain, not the part of our brain that specializes in reasoning.

-So it is important that we not only gain awareness of any inclination we may have to become impatient but also that we figure out what it is that is likely to set us off.
+So, it’s important that we not only gain awareness of any inclination we may have to become impatient but also that we figure out what it is that is likely to set us off.
 So what is it for you?
 Do you go limbic when people don’t do what they say they will?
 Do people with a personal agenda set you off?
 Do people who “don’t get it” drive you nuts?
 How about people who take credit for the work of others?
 For many, it is when others seem to be attacking their expertise.
 This is a popular path to annoyance.
 What about people who are too slow, too fast or are in over their heads?
 The late comedian George Carlin used to say that, “Anyone who drives slower than me is an idiot.
 Anyone who drives faster than me is a maniac.”
 What about those who got promoted because in your opinion, their uncle owns 50% of the stock or they are a woman or a man, or a person of diversity?
 Take time examine what happened the last time you got plugged in emotionally- besides the obvious fact that you may have felt quite out of control.
-We’ll discuss some other reasons why it is essential that we ride herd on our limbic system almost all the time.
+It’s essential that we ride herd on our limbic system almost all the time.